amritessh/DSA_Notes/recursion/recursion_concepts.md

 We define the problem as the function F(X) to implement, where X is the input of the function which also defines the scope of the problem:
 Then, in the function F(X), we will:
 1. Break the problem down into smaller scopes.
-2. Call Function recursively to solve the subproblems.
+2. Call Function recursively to solve the sub problems.
 3. Finally, process the results from the recursive function calls to solve the problem corresponding to X.